-Pay equity is the same pay for different work which has the same or similar level of skill, responsibility, and efforts.
+Pay equity is the same pay for different work which has the same or similar level of skill, responsibility, and effort.
 Equal pay is the same pay for the same work, regardless of gender.

 In certain occupations where the work is, or was, predominantly performed by women, wages have often been kept lower than occupations where the work has been performed predominantly by men.